Frequently Asked Questions for IED Services:

 Interim Executive Solutions [IES] charges no management fee.

 - Are there any other fees we should be aware of?

 - What is the contracting process like?
 Does our organization sign a contract with your firm for the placement?
 With the individual?

 Your organization will enter into an agreement with IES.
 We have two kinds of contract agreements.
 One is for interim executive director work.
-The other is for specific consulting projects.
+The other is for specific consulting and advisor services projects.